ChristophyBarth/christophybarth/README.md

 ## 🚀 About Me

-I'm a passionate **Flutter & Kotlin developer** who loves crafting beautiful, performant mobile applications.
-I believe in writing clean code, following best practices, and continuously learning new technologies to stay ahead in the ever-evolving mobile development landscape.
+I'm a passionate **Kotlin & Flutter developer** with deep expertise in Android native development and cross-platform solutions.
+I love crafting beautiful, performant mobile applications using Kotlin-first approaches and extending reach with Flutter when needed.

 - 🔭 **Currently working on:** Awesome Flutter apps that make a difference
 - 🌱 **Exploring:** AI + Mobile integration and emerging technologies
-- 💬 **Ask me about:** Flutter, Kotlin, cross-platform development, mobile UI/UX
+- 💬 **Ask me about:** Kotlin, Android development, Flutter, cross-platform solutionselopment, mobile UI/UX
 - ⚡ **Fun fact:** I debug with coffee ☕ and believe every bug is just an undiscovered feature
 - 🎯 **Goal:** Contributing to open source and building apps that solve real problems